Notify me

 To think clearly about the perspectives presented in this article, it’s important to understand the relevant concepts.
 A lot of people assume they know what they mean when they use words like “art”, but, if you ask for a precise definition, most people will realize that they don’t really have one.

-We’ll start with jewelry, because that’s somewhat easier to define . . .
+We’ll start with jewellery, because that’s somewhat easier to define . . .

-Jewelry is objects used as decoration or adornment, worn on the body, originating from the word “jewel”, also known as a gemstone, relating to the French word for delight.
-Jewelry typically uses precious metals such as gold, silver and platinum, and is based on using those materials as settings for jewels.
+jewellery is objects used as decoration or adornment, worn on the body, originating from the word “jewel”, also known as a gemstone, relating to the French word for delight. jewellery typically uses precious metals such as gold, silver and platinum, and is based on using those materials as settings for jewels.

-fine jewelry ring, with purple and white gemstones
+fine jewellery ring, with purple and white gemstones

-I’ll explain more about the evolution of jewelry, and how it is now transcending some of its traditional definitions, later in this article.
+I’ll explain more about the evolution of jewellery, and how it is now transcending some of its traditional definitions, later in this article.

 What Is Art?

 This is a more challenging word to define, and is used by different people to mean different things.
-Advertising adds to this confusion by presenting design as “art,” as is common these days in the jewelry and watch industries, because art is associated with higher status than design.
+Advertising adds to this confusion by presenting design as “art,” as is common these days in the jewellery and watch industries, because art is associated with higher status (and value) than design.

 Mona lisa as an example of art